Get

 Dogs are intelligent and social creatures that feed off of our feelings.
 If you’re feeling anxious and stressed about the fireworks or know your dog is going to react poorly, then your dog is more likely to be stressed and upset during the fireworks.

 Work to keep yourself calm and level.
 Work on meditation, breathing exercises, or yoga if you need a little help calming yourself down.
 It’s also important to try to keep everyone in the house calm, including rowdy children.
-Try to keep everyone relaxed to help your dog feel a little better.
+Try to keep everyone relaxed to help your dog feel more at ease.

 2. Burn Energy